-Irish star Jamie Dornan is set to hit our screens again in a new film that tells the lesser known story of The Siege of Jadotville.
+Irish star Jamie Dornan hit our screens in 2016 in a new film that tells the lesser known story of The Siege of Jadotville.

 It is a story of Irish bravery that took place in 1961, in the heart of the Cold War.

 Dornan’s career has been on a steep upward trajectory over the last couple of years after he took on the starring role of Christian Grey in the 50 shades, franchise.

 He also stars in Irish/British TV series The Fall opposite Gillian Anderson.

 His latest project – which will be available via Netflix – sees him take on the role of Commandant Pat Quinlan.

 During the Cold War, Commandant Quinlan led an Irish company serving with the UN in the Congo where several nations were battling for control of the country’s natural resources.